I'm thinking this may refer to Jane Anderson/ Mrs. Richard Anderson of Tongue River. I know her brother was killed in 'Nam.

 Recent Classified Ad Posts

-In Search Of Car Hauler one month ago
+In Search Of Car Hauler 2 months ago

 Used car hauler trailer in good shape.
 Call 853-0263